 Water quality improvement in the city of Arvika, SwedenThe Swedish city of Arvika is located near lake Kyrkviken, which is connected to the larger lake Glafsfjorden.
 In the year 2000, after weeks of rain, lots of water from lake Glafsfjorden entered the smaller lake Kyrkviken, flooding into the city and causing lots of damage.
 Besides this, Arvika is dealing with more frequent extreme weather events on the water quality.

 The screens, which are in place since the end of 2019, divert the stormwater into existing vegetation.
 This will reduce the velocity of the water and enable particles to settle within the screens and be removed in a controlled way, instead of being flushed out to the lake.

 The project in Arvika attracted a lot of attention from the media: there were regional reports on tv, radio and in newspapers.
 It also provided some important lessons.
-One of them is the need to take time consuming permit- and procurement procedures into account when planning a project like this.
+One of them is the need to take time consuming permit and procurement procedures into account when planning a project like this.
 Otherwise, they may cause an unforeseen setback in carrying out the project and thus in environmental gains.
-Early dialogues and good relationships with stakeholders also contribute to the success of a project like this.
+Timely dialogues and good relationships with stakeholders also contribute to the success of a project like this.